 What is credit reporting?

-Credit reporting is the sharing of information between credit providers and credit reporting bodies about the lending products you have such as credit cards, personal loans, home loans and overdrafts.
-The information is collected by the credit reporting bodies to create your credit report, which is then used by credit providers when assessing your credit or loan applications.
+Credit reporting is the sharing of information between credit providers and credit reporting bodies about the lending products you have such as credit cards, personal loans, home loans and formal overdrafts.
+The information is disclosed by each credit provider to the credit reporting bodies to create your credit report, which is then used by each credit provider when assessing your new credit or loan applications.

 Comprehensive Credit Reporting (CCR), an Australian government initiative, changes the information we share with credit reporting bodies.
-Previously we only reported information including new credit enquiries (loan and credit applications) and payment defaults to the credit reporting bodies.
-Under the new rules, we’ll also be reporting:
+Previously we only reported information including new credit enquiries (credit applications) and payment defaults.
+Now we report:

 - The types of loan and credit accounts you hold

 - When accounts were opened – and closed (if relevant)

 - If your account is in a financial hardship arrangement or has been permanently varied under a hardship agreement

 - when you're late by 14 days or more on a repayment